0x1eef/nanoc-tidy.rb/README.md

 nanoc-tidy.rb is a
 [nanoc](https://nanoc.app)
-filter that integrates
+filter that adds
 [tidy-html5](https://github.com/htacg/tidy-html5)
-into nanoc. <br>
+support to nanoc. <br>
 The filter can format and validate HTML produced during the
 [nanoc](https://nanoc.app)